 Anonymous submissions will not be published.
 You must attach your name to your submission.
 Under extreme circumstances, the managing editor will consider a possible pseudonymous contribution.

 Comments on the AN website are limited to current AAA members as it is supported by member dues.
 Discussions are moderated to ensure that members only are posting comments.
+In specific discussions for a committee or section column, the contributing editor may make an exception if the comment fruitfully contributes to the discussion.

 AN commentaries are designed to explore diverse views of the discipline from an anthropological perspective.
 Commentaries reflect the views of the authors; their publication does not signify endorsement by AN or the AAA.
 Authors are expected to verify all factual information included in the text.